dell/ansible-powerflex/ARCHITECTURE.md

 ## Known Constraints

 1. **SDK version coupling is strict** — each collection release is tested against exactly one SDK version (or tight range).
 Mismatch is a blocking defect.
-2. **`meta/runtime.yml` is source of truth for action groups** — every new module must be appended to the `dellemc.powerflex.all` list.
+2. **`meta/runtime.yml` is source of truth** — tombstone/redirect entries for deprecated module names must not be removed.
 3. **Tombstone entries are permanent** — deprecated `dellemc_powerflex_*` prefixed module names must not be removed.
 4. **`validate_certs: false` is lab-only** — production requires `true`.
 5. **Example playbooks are mandatory** — every module must ship a working example in `playbooks/modules/`.